 - Scope of work

 - Resource page

 An industry agreement defines the contractual relationship between an industry entity and Seattle Children’s Research Institute for the performance or financial support of a clinical study.
-Industry agreements specify each party's rights and responsibilities and include financial terms, including the budget and payment schedule by which the industry entity will pay the research institute for conducting the study.

 Steps to initiating a contract

 - Notify your GCA, OSR Contracts and CRBAs of pending contract(s) and include the project protocol for pricing of clinical billable events and a Contract Initiation Request Form (OSR-10) (DOC).

 - The CRBA will work with the study team to complete a financial responsibility analysis and develop a budget based on the project protocol.
 PI approval of the budget is required prior to contract negotiation by the Office of Sponsored Research.